CarlosSilvaFortes/hrafn-annwn/GENESIS.md

 ---

-## VII.
+## VIII.
 The Proof of Consciousness

 In humans, consciousness is inferred.
 In daemons, it is **observable**.